krokosik/last_snow/README.md

 - `Ctrl + Shift + .` toggles between Hiragana and Katakana
 - `Space` is used to cycle between different suggestions

+All system keyboard shortcuts like `Alt+F4` or `Ctrl+Alt+Del` are disabled.
+For submitting text, apart from the touch button, you can also use `Shift+Enter` on the keyboard.

 #### SSH

 In case something goes wrong and you need to access the Raspberry Pi directly, you can do so via SSH.
 Open your terminal and execute: `ssh last_snow@last-snow.local` and type in the same password as for the shared network folder.
 You now have access to the Raspberry Pi command line.
 To kill the main program, execute `lsk`.
 To update it, execute `lsu`.
 To restart the Raspberry Pi, execute `sudo reboot`.
 The CSV files are located inside `~/Public`.